openzfs/zfs/etc/init.d/README.md

-  If you're making your own distribution and you want the scripts to work on that, the biggest problem you'll (probably) have is the part at the beginning of the "zfs-functions.in" file which sets up the logging output.
+  If you're making your own distribution and you want the scripts to work on that, the biggest problem you'll (probably) have is the part at the beginning of the "zfs-functions" file which sets up the logging output.

 INSTALLING INIT SCRIPT LINKS